mctools/ncrystal/docs/ncmat_doc.md

 ### The @ATOMPOSITIONS section supports fractions ###

-Positions like 0.666667 can now be more precisely described via fractions like "2/3" (no spaces are allowed on either side of the fraction).
+Positions like 0.666667 can now be more precisely described via fractions like "2/3" (no spaces are allowed on either side of the division symbol).

 ## Other changes for NCMAT v2 ##